jake-87/blog/content/blog/isabelle-autocorres-tut.md

 # Caveats

 This is _not_ official documentation for AutoCorres, nor may it be 100% correct in all places.
 All the proofs go through, but I do not work on AutoCorres, nor have I used it professionally; most of my experience is hobby verification.
 However, I have found resources on it are woefully lacking, so I wished to introduce some more.
-Much of this information has been gleaned from the official documentation (which can be found at the aforementioned,) and <a href="https://cgi.cse.unsw.edu.au/~cs4161/">this course</a>.
+Much of this information has been gleaned from the official documentation (which can be found <a href="https://trustworthy.systems/projects/OLD/autocorres/">here</a>,) and <a href="https://cgi.cse.unsw.edu.au/~cs4161/">this UNSW course</a>.
 When it runs, the slides/similar may be removed for some time - they exist on the internet archive also.

 Any errors in the prose or code of the following are my own.